MukurtuCMS/mukurtudocs/docs/source/collections/CreateCollection.md

 3. Use the *Summary* field to provide a summary of your collection.
 This field is limited to 255 characters.

-4. Select the *Description* field to provide a description of your collection.
+4. Use the *Description* field to provide a description of your collection.
 This is a full HTML field that can also supports additional media items.

 ![Create Collections](../embeds/collections_how_to5.png "An image with arrows indicating the location of the summary and description fields and a box highlighting the additional media items option.")